-Day Camps: Per UW Criminal Background Check Policy, all CBC's completed by a vendor must include the following components:

-- Social Security Number Trace authenticates the individual's information and generates a list of addresses the individual has lived at for the last seven years; as part of the trace, the University may verify that the social security number is valid and appropriately assigned to the individual. - Criminal Felony/Misdemeanor by County of Residence superior and municipal court records search in any county in the U.S. in which the individual has resided in the last seven years. - Sex Offender Registry sex offender search by state. - National Criminal Background Database search of the vendor's proprietary national criminal background check database.

-Any volunteer or staff who is a foreign national should include a check of the individuals country of residence fo rthe time period which the individual was a resident.

-Overnight Activities: Per WI Adm.
+Camp Requirements Duration Daytime Per UW Criminal Background Check Policy , all CBC's completed by a vendor must include the following components: Every 4 years Social Security Number Trace - authenticates the individual's information and generates a list of addresses the individual has lived at for the last seven years; as part of the trace, the University may verify that the social security number is valid and appropriately assigned to the individual.
+Criminal Felony/Misdemeanor by County of Residence - superior and municipal court records search in any county in the U.S. in which the individual has resided in the last seven years.
+Sex Offender Registry - sex offender search by state.
+National Criminal Background Database - search of the vendor's proprietary national criminal background check database.
+Any volunteer or staff who is a foreign national should include a check of the individuals country of residence for the time period which the individual was a resident.
+Overnight Per WI Adm.
 Code Ch.
-ATCP 78, Recreational and Educational Camps, CBCs of persons who have the following should prevent employment or volunteer status:

-- Record of a violent crime against a person or animal - Crimes against nature where children are affected, - Crime involving a child as a victim, possession or facilitation of child pornography; and
+ATCP 78, Recreational and Educational Camps , CBCs of persons who have Every 2 Years 0 the following should prevent employment or volunteer status: , Record of a violent crime against a person or animal Crimes against nature where children are affected, Crime involving a child as a victim, possession or facilitation of child pornography; and